Team Stuckness as psychological inertia

 - False assumptions (trusting the data).

-- Language that is a strong carrier of psychological inertia.
+- Language is a strong carrier of psychological inertia.
 Specific terminology carries psychological inertia.

 - Inflexibility (model worship; trying to prove a specific theory, stubbornness).